luckman212/pingthing/README.md

 # PingThing

-A lightweight menubar app that displays a scrolling graph in your menubar of ICMP latency to a specified target.
+A lightweight, native macOS menubar app that displays a scrolling graph of ICMP latency to a specified target.
+The app is written in Swift, and is compiled as a universal binary for ARM and x86_64.

 Inspired by [Pingr](https://getpingr.app/), which appears to have been abandoned in 2021.